Australia

 All employers are now required to use the Single Touch Payroll (STP) system for reporting superannuation, tax, and payroll information to the Australian Taxation Office (ATO).

-Holiday and Leave Considerations
+Holiday and Leave Considerations in Australia

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.